“Aid money is undermining the growth of the countries that receive it.”

 Much of this could be done with less government time.
 But bureaucrats everywhere know a cash cow when they see one.
 By inflating the job, they can collect consulting fees, rents, and travel expenses, maybe a mobile phone or motorbike.
 While some INGO staff may grumble, institutionally the INGO doesn’t really mind.
 It creates jobs for them, too.
 It creates good stories about the insufferable bureaucratic obstacles they must overcome, and provides excuses when things are delayed.

 It is the country that suffers.
 Angus Deaton, the Nobel laureate who has called attention to the harm done by aid, says this is “one example of aid diverting government away from its own citizens and toward the aid agencies themselves.”

 For an INGO to survive, it must please the donors in wealthier countries.

-The Western staff (whether based in the poorer country, or back at headquarters) isn't about to turn this crucial job over to local staff, who less understanding of the donors' culture.
-They'll do it themselves.
+The Western staff (both those based in the poorer country, and those back at headquarters) isn’t about to turn this crucial job over to local staff, who have less understanding of the donors’ culture.
+They’ll do it themselves.
 That creates jobs for them and it keeps them in control.
-But it also means the local staff doesn't get space to develop their skills.
+But it also means the local staff doesn’t get space to develop their skills.

 The INGO needs a local person who speaks good English and can charm visiting donors, and to carry out routine work and mid-level management.
 But high-level planning, publicity, writing reports, accounting, and other key functions generally fall to the Western staff.